-- Alcohol, cannabis, and amphetamines are the most common drugs of concern in the Gold Coast Primary Health Network (GCPHN) region, with ice reported by service providers to be emerging as a concern across the sector and community. - There is a strong correlation between mental health issues and alcohol and other drug use. - Gold Coast has a particularly high rate of younger people (under 20) seeking treatment for alcohol and drugs with 21.8 per cent of all clients seeking treatment in the 10-19-year-old age cohorts. - 60 per cent of clients accessing treatment for alcohol and drugs were male, with 40 per cent female on the Gold Coast. - When compared to other jurisdictions, the GCPHN region is fortunate to have a range of treatment options including counselling, information and education, support and case management, withdrawal management, rehabilitation and pharmacotherapy. - There is perception that AOD withdrawal can only occur in a bed-based facility.
+- Alcohol, cannabis, and amphetamines are the most common drugs of concern in the Gold Coast Primary Health Network (GCPHN) region, with ice reported by service providers to be emerging as a concern across the sector and community. - There is a strong correlation between mental health issues and alcohol and other drug use. - Gold Coast has a particularly high rate of young people seeking treatment for alcohol and drugs with 21.8% of all clients seeking treatment in the 10-19-year-old age cohorts. - 60% of clients accessing treatment for alcohol and drugs were males, and 40% were females. - When compared to other jurisdictions, the GCPHN region has a range of treatment options including counselling, information and education, support and case management, withdrawal management, rehabilitation and pharmacotherapy. - There is perception that AOD withdrawal can only occur in a bed-based facility.
 Knowledge and delivery of in-home and outpatient withdrawal management is lacking in the GCPHN Region.
-Enhancement of access to such treatment could assist services access to other forms of treatment such as residential AOD treatment. - There are a significant number of stable opioid replacement therapy patients that are unable to be discharged back into the community due to lack of privately "qualified" e-medical prescribers and also due challenges in accessing bulk-billing services.
-This impacts on capacity services in the community, such as General Practitioners and other AOD services to manage more complex patients. to support more complex patients.
+Enhancement of access to such treatment could assist services access to other forms of treatment such as residential AOD treatment.
+AOD presentations to ED are a regular and resource intensive issue.
+Local AODs Services that provide flexible hours of delivery are finding good success especially for people with work, carer of family commitments.

-- Strong correlation between accommodation arrangements and engagement in treatment, whereby people with unstable housing often periodically and more frequently disengage from services - Service providers actively engage in workforce development and training for their staff but rarely collaborate around learning or learning opportunities.
-This results in a lack of consistency in knowledge-base, clinical decision making and service delivery provided to consumers. - The majority of AOD services in the GCPHN region are designed for mainstream clients and engage staff that identify as Aboriginal and Torres Strait Islander. - Some specific trends have been noted in 2021 as potentially related to COVID-19.
-This includes: increased use of telehealth, difficulty accessing face-to-face services when it is a preferred option, increase complexity of presentations, changes in drug type.
+- There are a significant number of stable opioid replacement therapy patients that are unable to be discharged back into the community due to lack of privately "qualified" e-medical prescribers and also due challenges in accessing bulk-billing services.
+This impacts on capacity services in the community, such as General Practitioners and other AOD services to manage more complex patients. to support more complex patients. - There is strong correlation between accommodation arrangements and engagement in treatment, whereby people with unstable housing often periodically and more frequently disengage from services - Service providers actively engage in workforce development and training for their staff but rarely collaborate around learning or learning opportunities.
+This results in a lack of consistency in knowledge-base, clinical decision making, and service delivery provided to consumers.